-#1 Conduct exhaustive pre-audit research.
-Before setting foot on the audit site, the audit team should review both parties’ expectations and responsibilities as laid out in the quality agreement, and prepare a prioritized checklist of items to review based on the material, component or service supplied.
+- Conduct pre-audit research.
+Before setting foot on the audit site, review both parties’ expectations and responsibilities as laid out in the quality agreement, and prepare a prioritized checklist of items to review based on the material, component or service supplied.
 Additional areas of pre-audit research should include: past audit reports; company history using the supplier’s product; current product specification; importance of the product to the company; whether the product has ever failed; alternative manufacturers qualified; and interviews with in-house personnel about the supplier and the product.

-#4 Know if a supplier is outsourcing.
+- Know if a supplier is outsourcing.
 If a supplier is outsourcing parts of its process, it’s important that you are notified of that fact and that you ensure the supplier has quality agreements with its own suppliers.
-The audit team should ask to review the supplier’s audit findings of its own suppliers; if the supplier doesn’t allow that, then the team should ask to see the supplier’s incoming inspection of subcontracted materials, as well as any other documentation that will prove the supplier is holding its vendors to quality standards and receiving quality items.
+Ask to review the supplier’s audit findings of its own suppliers; if the supplier doesn’t allow that, then ask to see the supplier’s incoming inspection of subcontracted materials, as well as any other documentation that will prove the supplier is holding its vendors to quality standards and receiving quality items.

-#5 Keep the audit on track.
-If it seems like a supplier is being evasive during an inspection, or is not providing certain quality-related documents, it may be a deliberate attempt to hide quality issues.
+- Keep the audit on track.
+If it seems like a supplier is being evasive during an inspection, or isn’t providing certain quality-related documents, it may be a deliberate attempt to hide quality issues.
 If the supplier is aggressively leading the audit team down certain paths during a tour, it may be to distract from process problems like nonconformances, deviations or failed lots.
-While it’s important to review processes and documents during an audit, it’s equally important to actively listen to the supplier, read and understand situations, and stay focused on achieving objectives.
+While it’s important to review processes and documents during an audit, it’s also important to actively listen to the supplier, read and understand situations, and stay focused on achieving objectives.

-To learn more about how to leverage audits to ensure supplier quality, check out Terrance Holbrook’s “5 Tips for Conducting a Supplier Audit” published in the May 2017 issue of Pharmaceutical Manufacturing magazine.
-You can read the original article here.
+To learn more about how to audit suppliers to ensure supplier quality, check out Terrance Holbrook’s “5 Tips for Conducting a Supplier Audit” published in Pharmaceutical Manufacturing magazine.